tekknolagi/isdt/index.md

 # Home

-This is the course website for the inaugural (Fall 2021) semester of *CS 50:
-Introduction to Software Development Tooling* at Tufts University.
+This is the course website for *CS 50: Introduction to Software Development Tooling* at Tufts University.
 This site holds the authoritative syllabus, as well as lecture notes and assignments.

 *Note:* The course staff reserves the right to change this page at any time without notice.
 The [change history][site-commits] is public.